 - Ride the cable car up Mount Srd for awesome views over Dubrovnik Old Town

 - Find the secret hole in the wall and stop off at the Buza bar for a drink with an unbeatable view

-- Mark off the Game of Thrones landmarks as you wander around the old city
+- Mark off the Game of Thrones landmarks during a themed tour of the city

 How to get to Dubrovnik from Korcula Island?